weierophinney/grumpy-phpunit/test-doubles.markdown

 # Test Doubles

-A key part of doing any sort of unit testing is the ability to create fake versions of dependencies that are required to test code.
+A key part of doing any sort of unit testing is the ability to create fake versions, or 'doubles', of dependencies that are required to test code.
 They are referred to by many names, names that might often confuse people who are new to writing unit tests.

-In the pure testing world, there are three types of test doubles:
+In the pure testing world, there are three [--there are five things listed though--] types of test doubles:

 * dummy objects
 * test stubs